 Sarah is a Trainer and Assessor at Australian Paramedical College.
 Sarah teaches and guides students during their Clinical Workshops, she supports students in their online studies via email and phone, and she also hosts a live Trainer Chat each week for our students.

-Prior to completing the Diploma of Paramedical Science, Sarah was a qualified vet nurse.
+Prior to completing the Diploma of Paramedical Science (Superseded by HLT51020 Diploma of Emergency Health Care), Sarah was a qualified vet nurse.
 She loves the Clinical Workshops because students come in at the beginning of the week quite shy, timid and nervous.
 Throughout the week they grow and learn, and then they come out at the end of the week more confident in their abilities.

 Naomi Campbell is a trainer at Australian Paramedical College and is also fluent in AUSLAN.
 Our students can learn some basic sign language from Naomi related to paramedicine, which will help them when treating people who are hard of hearing.

-Naomi has completed her Diploma of Paramedical Science and completed her clinical placement as an Emergency Services Officer (ESO) at Billabong Gold Mines.
+Naomi has completed her Diploma of Paramedical Science (Superseded by HLT51020 Diploma of Emergency Health Care) and completed her clinical placement as an Emergency Services Officer (ESO) at Billabong Gold Mines.
 This is where she undertook emergency rescue training.
 She is also an active member of Surf Life Saving Queensland, where she patrols beaches and provides life-saving assistance to those in need.

 Gary Halford wears a few hats and plays a few different roles for our students.
 Gary is our Recognition of Prior Learning (RPL) officer, which means he assesses students’ prior qualifications to determine if they are eligible for subject credits.
 He is also our WHS officer.